|Oberlin College Biology Department|

 Every fall semester I co-teach the introductory Biology majors course, Organismal Biology (BIOL 100), with the inestimable Dr. Yolanda Cruz.
 This course introduces students to the basics of how plants and animals work, from the level of the genome all the way up to that of the whole organism.
 Along the way we compare and contrast how plants and animals deal with the basic needs of survival.
 As you might expect, I handle the plant parts of the course, whereas Ms. Cruz teaches the animal parts.
 Aside from the actual biology component of the course, BIOL 100 is designed to prepare students for the rigors of upper-level Biology and Neuroscience courses.
 If you have questions about the course, including whether or not you should take it if you have been exempted from the course due to AP credit, please do not hesitate to contact me.

-If you are interested in learning more about plant diversity and/or about the systematic and phylogenetic methods we use to understand organismal diversity, you might consider taking my spring semester course, Plant Systematics (BIOL 227).
+If you are interested in learning more about plant diversity and/or about the systematic and phylogenetic methods we use to understand organismal diversity, you might consider taking my spring semester course, Plant Systematics (BIOL 323/324).
 Although the focus of the course is on flowering plants, the concepts and methods that students learn are applicable to most organisms.
 We cover a wide range of topics, including morphology, taxonomy, nomenclature, phylogenetic methods and theory, biogeography, speciation, hybridization, and character evolution.
 The lab portion of the course involves significant field and lab components.
-During the first part of the semester we focus on the techniques used in systematic studies, in particular those having to do with molecular phylogenetics.
-Students complete a project that is designed to take them through much of the process of a phylogenetic study, including both labwork (DNA isolation, PCR, DNA sequencing) and computer work (sequence editing and alignment, as well as the different methods of phylogenetic analysis).
-We also spend some hands-on time learning about the phylogenetic diversity of plants.
+For example, students learn how to work with next-generation DNA sequencing data to reconstruct the evolution of plants, and spend some hands-on time learning about the phylogenetic diversity of plants.
 Once the long Oberlin winter breaks, we head outside and learn more about plant diversity, including important plants of the Ohio flora.

 Occasionally I also teach a First-Year Seminar entitled The Sixth Extinction: Problems and Prospects in Biodiversity Conservation (FYSP 194).
 In this course we explore the challenges and opportunities surrounding the conservation of biodiversity using readings from a wide variety of sources.
 Among the topics we discuss are the value of biodiversity, the impacts of legislation and private property on biodiversity, the ramifications of ethical dilemmas in conservation management, the feasibility of saving species and restoring degraded habitat, and ways to encourage participation in biodiversity conservation.
 We also go on several weekend afternoon field trips to sites of local conservation interest.
 Some of the places we have visited in the past include Castalia Prairie (the best remaining example of tallgrass prairie in Ohio), Edison Woods (the largest remaining forest in northern Ohio), and NASA Plum Brook Station (which contains around 6000 acres of actively managed forest, prairie, and savanna).